Cultivate fertile soil and your offerings will sell themselves.

-If you struggle to write down names then your offering is probably premature and you nee to invest your efforts into growing your community.
+If you struggle to write down names then your offering is probably premature and you need to invest your efforts into growing your community.

-This begs the question … how can we grow a community (in other words a following) of potential clients?
+This begs the question … how can we grow a community of potential clients?

 Create opportunities to meet with your audience in real time.
 I do this is by hosting live online classes (paid classes, not webinars).
 Other possibilities could be hosting in person events such as workshops, lunches, mini-retreats, or attending live events such as conferences.